©Arlene R. Taylor, PhD www.ArleneTaylor.org

 This woman was a vision of color.
 Mismatched color!
 She wore a shocking orange dress (at least two sizes too small); shoes, an off-shade of bright red; hair, something in between.
 In my teenage years the term was "not well put together."
 I was busy being so amazed at the package that it took me a while to realize that her body language radiated discomfort.

-Suddenly, out of the corner of my eye, I saw my mother moving toward her.
-As the minister’s wife, my mother’s practice was to seek out individuals who didn’t quite fit in.
-She had a knack for saying appropriate words and gracious way of making them people welcome.
+Out of the corner of my eye, I saw my mother moving toward the woman.
+As the minister’s wife, my mother’s practice was to seek out individuals who were visitors or who didn't seem to fit in.
+She had a knack for saying appropriate words and gracious way of making them welcome.

 I chuckled inwardly and thought to myself, I bet this one stumps her!

 I was wrong.
 “I’m so glad you could be here today,” my mother said, adding, “in this light your hair is absolutely alive with sunbeams!”